isomerpages/moe-jingshanpri/_subject-learning/Mathematics.md

 <br>Through the use of varied teaching resources such as hands-on manipulative,
 teachers encourage learning math concepts through exploration which lead&nbsp;to the development of deeper relational understanding.
-The provision of&nbsp;<em>authentic learning experiences</em>&nbsp;in the classroom and purposefully engineered&nbsp;&nbsp;&nbsp;&nbsp;tasks develop the proficiency required by the learners in carrying out skills such as visualizing space and use of mathematical tools such as measuring&nbsp;&nbsp;&nbsp;&nbsp;and reading data on a weighing scale.</p>
+The provision of&nbsp;<em>authentic learning experiences</em>&nbsp;in the classroom and purposefully engineered tasks develop the proficiency required by the learners in carrying out skills such as visualizing space and use of mathematical tools such as measuring and reading data on a weighing scale.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Math Department/2025/M12025.png">